-There’s hardly a better choice among the best mid-range hotels in Busan than Stanford Inn Busan.
-This immaculately clean 3-star hotel punches well above its weight, charming visitors with dramatic sea and city views from its well-appointed rooms.
+Among the best mid-range hotels in Busan, there’s hardly a better choice than Stanford Inn Busan.
+This immaculately clean 3-star hotel punches well above its weight.
+It charms visitors with dramatic sea and city views from well-appointed rooms.

-The rooms at Stanford Inn Busan stay true to the Anglo-Saxon name, drawing inspiration from modern and classic European designs for a look that’s unique in Nampo.
-Extras like deep soaker tubs and electronic washlet toilets up the value proposition finely.
+The rooms at Stanford Inn stay true to the Anglo-Saxon name.
+Each draws inspiration from modern and classic European designs for a look that’s unique in Nampo.
+Extras like deep soaker tubs and electronic washlet toilets boost the value.

-Even if the rooms don’t get your goat, the location will.
-Stanford Inn Busan lies just blocks away from some of the top sites in Nampo-dong including Jagalchi Market where you can tackle your undying love of seafood one squid and a time (or just get your cultural fill).
+Even if the rooms don’t get your goat, the location in central Busan will.
+Stanford Inn lies mere blocks from the top sites in Nampo-dong, including Jagalchi Market.
+Visit the famous market to tackle your undying love of seafood one squid and a time.
+(Or to get your cultural fill.)

-A fantastic central location is just the tip of the iceberg when it comes to the wonderful Arban Hotel.
-This 3-star gem, occupying a prime location in Seomyeon, snags guests with luxurious touches that are rare in the Busan mid-range.
+A central location in one of the best areas to stay in Busan is the tip of the iceberg for the wonderful Arban Hotel.
+This 3-star hotel occupies a prime location in Seomyeon.
+It snags guests with luxurious touches that are rare in the Busan mid-range.

 Aventree Hotel Busan

-Droppin’ down some serious mid-range luxury in Nampo-dong, the elegant & sophisticated Aventree Hotel Busan supplies more than enough ammo to establish it as your home-away-from-home in Korea’s second biggest city.
+The elegant & sophisticated Aventree Hotel Busan drops down serious mid-range luxury in Nampo-dong.
+It supplies more than enough ammo to establish your home-away-from-home in Busan.

-The classy rooms at Aventree Hotel Busan are warm rather than bright, featuring rich modern accents doused in rich dark colours.
+The classy rooms at Aventree Hotel are warm rather than bright.
+They feature rich modern accents doused in rich dark colours.
 There’s plenty of space, too.
-You’ll love chilling out in the comfortable beds here without feeling as cramped as in your standard Korean hotel room.
+You’ll love chilling out in the comfortable beds here.
+And you’ll do it without feeling cramped as in other standard Busan hotel rooms.

-What you’ll dig most of all though is the location.
-Aventree Hotel Busan empties into Gukje Market where a treasure trove of unique finds awaits.
-Other shopping options like Gwangbok Fashion Street and BIFF Square are nearby while the mouth-watering restaurants of Nampo-dong are scattered in every direction.
+What you’ll dig most, though, is the location.
+Aventree Hotel empties into Gukje Market, where a treasure trove of unique finds awaits.
+Other shopping options like Gwangbok Fashion Street and BIFF Square are also nearby.
+Got an appetite?
+The mouth-watering restaurants of Nampo-dong are scattered in every direction.

-Even if the skyline vistas fails to impress, GnB Hotel’s excellent Nampo-dong will draw your attention back to it.
-The hotel is just 8 minutes by foot from Toesong Station where you can catch a bus to Gamcheon Culture Village, one of Busan’s raddest places to check out.
-The city’s best markets including Gukje Market and Jagalchi Market are similarly close to skedaddle to.
+Even if the skyline panoramas fail to impress, GnB Hotel’s Nampo-dong location will draw your attention.
+The hotel is just 8 minutes by foot from Toesong Station.
+Here, you can catch a bus to Gamcheon Culture Village, one of the raddest places to check out in Busan.
+The best markets in Busan, including Gukje Market and Jagalchi Market, are similarly close to skedaddle to.

 Solaria Nishitetsu Hotel Busan

-Relatively standard stock for Korea, the rooms at Solaria Nishitetsu Hotel Busan are only half the picture.
+Standard stock for Busan, the rooms at Solaria Nishitetsu Hotel are only half the picture.
 All guests are granted complimentary access to the sauna and fitness centre.
 To delve further into your wellness, an on-site massage parlour lies in wait to smush out all your kinks.

 Park Hyatt Busan

 No serious discussion about the best luxury hotels in Busan takes place without the Park Hyatt Busan taking centre stage.
-Words consistently fail to describe the allure of this incredible 5-star hotel, not just one of the top picks in the city, but in all of Korea.
+Words fail to describe the allure of this incredible 5-star hotel.
+It’s not just one of the top picks in Busan, but in South Korea.

-Rooms at the Park Hyatt Busan charm guests with their warm wood grain flooring and contemporary furnishings blending both Asian and Western sensibilities.
-Floor-to-ceiling windows unleash epic vistas of the Busan skyline and the ocean with select rooms flashing the landmark Gwangan Bridge.
+Rooms at the Park Hyatt charm guests with warm wood grain flooring and contemporary furnishings.
+They blend both Asian and Western sensibilities.
+Floor-to-ceiling windows unleash epic vistas of the Busan skyline and the ocean.
+Select rooms flash the landmark Gwangan Bridge.

-Beyond falling asleep to the gentle lights of Busan on your cloud-like bed, the Park Hyatt Busan delivers the full 5-star experience at every turn.
-Whether you’re craving relaxation at Lumi Spa & Fitness or a delectable Korean meal among the city’s best sea views at one of hotel’s two sky-high restaurants (Dining Room & Living Room), the Park Hyatt Busan will entrance and delight at every opportunity.
+Beyond falling asleep to the gentle lights of Busan on your cloud-like bed, the Park Hyatt delivers the full 5-star experience at every turn.
+Seek out relaxation at Lumi Spa & Fitness.
+Or enjoy a delectable Korean meal among the city’s best sea views at one of hotel’s two sky-high restaurants (Dining Room & Living Room).
+Whatever your whims, the Park Hyatt Busan entrances and delights.

 Lotte Hotel Busan

 Korea’s own homegrown luxury chain hit another home run with the graceful indulgences of Lotte Hotel Busan.
-It’s hardly a cliché to state that this 5-star hotel, among the best-of-the-best in Busan, truly offers everything for its guests.
+It’s hardly a cliché to state that this 5-star hotel in Busan offers guests everything.

-Connected to the Lotte Hotel Busan is a massive duty-free store featuring hundreds of luxury items, a movie theatre, and a department store—all in addition to several on-site restaurants.
+Connected to the Lotte Hotel is a massive duty-free store.
+It features hundreds of luxury items, a movie theatre, and a department store.
+The property is also home to several on-site restaurants.

-Of course, if all of that isn’t enough, Lotte Hotel Busan dwells in the exciting Seomyeon area where everything from shopping to eating to nightlife awaits around every corner.
+Of course, if all that isn’t enough, Lotte Hotel dwells in the exciting Seomyeon area.
+In the neighbourhood, shopping, eating, and nightlife awaits around every corner.

 The Westin Chosun Busan

-Beach bums with a little change to spare will love splurging on The Westin Chosun Busan.
-This wonderful 5-star hotel, sprouting from Haeundae Beach at the head of leafy Dongbaek Park, delivers with one of the best locations in the city.
+Beach bums with some change to spare will love splurging on The Westin Chosun Busan.
+This wonderful 5-star hotel sprouts from Haeundae Beach at the head of leafy Dongbaek Park.
+It delivers with one of the best locations in Busan.
 It’s a perfect alternative to getting hemmed into the clamorous streets of central Busan.

-Rooms at The Westin Chosun Busan delight with warm neutral colours for a clean and passive look.
-Spellbinding city & sea views through wide panoramic windows brighten by day and soften at night with the warm glow of the Busan skyline adding ambiance.
+Rooms at The Westin Chosun delight with warm neutral colours for a clean & passive look.
+Through wide panoramic windows, spellbinding Busan city & sea views loom.
+They brighten by day and soften at night with the warm glow of the skyline adding ambiance.

 Paradise Hotel & Casino Busan

-It’s easy to forget you’re in Korea’s second biggest city while chillaxing to the crashing waves at the striking Paradise Hotel & Casino Busan.
-From the moment you start exploring its grounds, this luxurious 5-star hotel will win you over with its broad seaside vistas set within garden-like surroundings.
+It’s easy to forget you’re in Korea’s second-biggest city while chillaxing to the crashing waves at the Paradise Hotel & Casino Busan.
+From the moment you start exploring its grounds, this luxurious 5-star hotel will win you over.
+Its broad seaside vistas set within garden-like surroundings are striking.

-Whether you opt for a waterfront suite or a city-view twin, the rooms at the Paradise Hotel & Casino Busan feature a refined decor that adds an air of sophistication to your stay in Busan.
-Where this hotel truly pushes ahead though is in its outdoor spaces.
-Slip into one of the oceanfront outdoor pools to soak in some of Busan’s most compelling sea views.
+Whether you opt for a waterfront suite or a city-view twin, the rooms at the Paradise Hotel & Casino are remarkable.
+Both feature refined decor that adds an air of sophistication to your stay.

 Haeundae Grand Hotel

-Even if it’s a tad less flashy than the other candidates for best luxury hotels in Busan, Haeundae Grand Hotel is no slouch when it comes to charming guests.
-The classy rooms, festooned with sensational city & sea views, pony up some of the best value in the area—even dipping into the mid-range when deals start popping up.
+Although less flashy than other best luxury hotels in Busan, Haeundae Grand Hotel is no slouch for charming guests.
+The classy rooms are festooned with sensational city & sea views.
+They pony up some of the best value in the area—even dipping into the mid-range when deals pop up.